WolfpackPSS/wolfpackpss.github.io/_posts/2016-09-24-history-of-the-pack-no-plan-survives.md

 "You have our word, Commander."
 &nbsp;

 Victrix Mortalis closed around them like a noose.
-WarWolff had understood the enemy's tactic before battle, but he had charged in anyway.
+Enemy ships pounding them from all sides.

 \_sharky\_'s ship tilted upward at an awkward angle.
 Explosions rupturing along his side.